Bip Apollo

-Bip Apollo (also known online as "Bip Graffiti", "BiP", and "Believe in People") is a formerly anonymous painter and sculptor who is, according to at least one description, "known internationally for his role in spear-heading the North American street art revival".
-He initially came to public attention in 2010 around New Haven, Connecticut, moved to the San Francisco Bay Area around 2013 or 2014, and began extensively traveling internationally in 2015.
+Bip Apollo (also known online as "Bip Graffiti", "BiP", and "Believe in People") is a formerly anonymous painter and sculptor who is "known internationally for his role in spear-heading the North American street art revival" and creating in-demand luxury art.
+He initially came to public attention in 2010 around New Haven, Connecticut, moved to the San Francisco around 2013, and began extensively traveling internationally in 2015.
+Bip Apollo's studio is currently based between Monte Carlo, Monaco and San Francisco.

 Practice

-Bip produces work internationally as a large-scale muralist, street artist, and an occasional animator.
-BiP does not consider his spray-painting, stenciling, and wheat-pasting to be traditional graffiti, as graffiti artists focus on perfecting lettering styles, spreading their brand and other common characteristics of graffiti.
-According to Bip, "traditional graffiti writers would be infuriated to hear his work called 'graffiti.
+Bip Apollo produces work internationally in both the luxury art market and urban art scene as a painter and sculptor.
 Likewise, Bip has claimed publicly that his work is not committed to graffiti for graffiti’s sake but rather, dedicated to a spirit of resistance to skepticism and estrangement, so as to positively change the way people interact with their environment.

+"My main motivation is that I want to change the way people interact with their environment in a positive way.
+Seeing even a slight smile in an onlooker is deeply satisfying.
+Knowing that you were able to communicate a thought or feeling … It’s worth it .”

+Bip's private artwork sells to celebrities and high end collectors, which he uses to fund non-profit public art.

+East Coast Period

 In 2011, Bip allowed Kimberly Chow, a 2009 Yale University alumnus and former Yale Daily News reporter, to interview him and witness him in action painting a piece that visualizes the origins to his creative work.
-According to Chow, the name, "BiP", as an abbreviation of "believe in people", is a manifesto in response to a theme the artist discovered repeated throughout his deceased childhood friend's journals.
+According to Chow, the name, "Bip", as an abbreviation of "believe in people", is a manifesto in response to a theme the artist discovered repeated throughout his deceased childhood friend's journals.

-East Coast period

 Bip's spray-paint and stencil murals began popping up during nighttime hours around New Haven beginning in October 2010.
 Early in his career, Bip illegally painted buildings and spaces around Yale University in New Haven.
 One of his highest-profile paintings in New Haven is a large smiling portrait of Anne Frank located outside of Partner's Cafe, a bar on Crown Street, a nightlife district.

 During this time, reactions to Bip's work were polarizing.
 While his illegal work was celebrated by some city residents and journalists, some city officials condemned his works as acts of vandalism.
 Abigail Rider, real estate manager for Yale University said:

-City spokeswoman of New Haven Elizabeth Benton, on the "Encurbagement" project of BiP, said:

-Despite such negative reactions, Bip persisted.
 After he was invited to produce a mural at a lumberyard, NBC Connecticut speculated about his identity and intentions.